SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 <p style="text-align: center;"> <em> Figure 3: Opening and Closing the Serial Monitor (the orange and yellow boxes respectively) </em> </p>

+# Connecting the Bluetooth Module to Your Computer

+For Windows users, you will need to first connect to it via your Bluetooth settings.
+The password should be either 1234 or 0000 if it is at its defaults.
+Then, go to Control Panel and click *View devices and printers*.
+Scroll down to select the module and click the *Hardware* tab.
+Note down the *Standard Serial over Bluetooth* COM port, which will be used in the Python program.

+For Mac and Linux users, you should also start by connecting to the module in your Bluetooth settings, password referenced above.
+Then open a Terminal window and type `ls /dev/tty.*` and press enter.
+You should see something like `/dev/tty.HC-05` listed.
+Use this in the Python program in place of the COM port used in Windows.

 # Run the Python File
 * If you don't have Python, [download at least 3.10](https://www.python.org/downloads/) and add it to your PATH.
 If you do have Python already, please update to 3.10 or later.